webdriverio/webdriverio/docs/JenkinsIntegration.md

 ![Post-build Action](/img/jenkins/postjob.png "Post-build Action")

 That's it!
 This is all you need to setup Jenkins to run your WebdriverIO jobs.
-The only thing that didn't got mentioned is that Jenkins is setup in a way that it runs Node.js v0.12 and has the [Sauce Labs](https://saucelabs.com/) environment variables set in the settings.

 Your job will now provide detailed test results with history charts, stacktrace information on failed jobs as well as a list of commands with payload that got used in each test.

 ![Jenkins Final Integration](/img/jenkins/final.png "Jenkins Final Integration")